phpgt/.github/profile/README.md

 Jump right in to some [full featured tutorials][tutorial-webengine], or follow the [getting started guide][getting-started-webengine] for a good overview of the development process in WebEngine applications.

-Take a look at some [example applications][example-applications] made in WebEngine, all with open source code so you can comb through the nuts and bolts and learn in your own time.
+Take a look at some [example applications][webengine-example-applications] made in WebEngine, all with open source code so you can comb through the nuts and bolts and learn in your own time.

 ### The Document Object Model (DOM)

 Modern web development is underpinned by the DOM, but using its benefits is usually constrained to the client-side.

-Having a full-featured DOM in your server-side code enhances the way dynamic pages can be built.
+Having a [full-featured DOM][dom] in your server-side code enhances the way dynamic pages can be built.
 Utilising a standardised object-oriented interface means the page can be ready-processed as Multi-page Applications (MPAs), benefitting browsers, web servers, content delivery networks and end-users.

 On top of the [standard DOM API][dom-standards], you can take advantage of [intuitive templating][domtemplate], [server-side validation][domvalidation], and more.